-The Statement of Cash Flows in the accompanying financial statements is presented using the direct method.
+The statement of cash flows in the accompanying financial statements is presented using the direct method.
 This method outlines the sources and uses of cash as it relates to operating income.
-In addition, included in the Statement of Cash Flows are classifications for non-capital related financing, capital related financing and investing activities.
+In addition, included in the statement of cash flows are classifications for non-capital related financing and investing activities.